SafeExamBrowser/seb-server/docs/exam_import.rst

 - **LMS Exam Identifier**: Is the identity of the course on the LMS (external identifier/primary key)
 - **LMS Exam URL**: Is the start URL of the course/exam

+You are now able to either choose an existing :ref:`exam-template-label` to initialize the new exam with the settings defined within the template or to set the needed settings only for this exam.
+If you choose a template, the settings from the template will automatically be added to the exam on creation and you are still able to modify them afterwards.

-You are now able to initially choose a type for the exam - "Exam Type" - that is currently only used for informational purpose and has no further restrictions or consequences on handling on in SEB Server.
+Initially choose a type for the exam - "Exam Type" - that is currently only used for informational purpose and has no further restrictions or consequences on handling on in SEB Server.

 .. image:: images/exam/importExam.png
     :align: center